michaelmacraild/michaelmacraild/README.md

-- 👋 Hi, I’m @mmacraild (Michael MacRaild).
+- 👋 Hi, I’m @michaelmacraild (Michael MacRaild).
 I am a PhD student at the University of Leeds and I am part of the Centre for Doctoral Training in Fluid Dynamics (https://fluid-dynamics.leeds.ac.uk/) and CISTIB (http://www.cistib.org/).
 - 👀 I’m interested in modelling & simulation, mathematics, physics, deep learning, in-silico trials, ...
 - 📫 Contact me via email at scmm@leeds.ac.uk